CONFIRMED: Kanye West will appear at Lakewood Church this Sunday

 In late October, Joel Osteen confirmed to KPRC2 he is expecting the rapper to visit Lakewood Church in the next few weeks.

-According to TMZ, Kanye West will take with stage with Osteen for a 20- to 30-minute interview during the 11 a.m. service on Sunday, November 17.
+According to TMZ, Kanye West will take with stage with Osteen for a 20- to 30-minute interview during the 11 a.m. service on Sunday, Nov,17.

 Osteen believes West's life is rooted in faith and love and is proud that the rapper has overcome the sometimes difficult obstacles of the entertainment industry, and has come out a born-again Christian, according to TMZ.